hetzneronline/community-content/tutorials/IPSec NAT_en.md

          right=2001:db8:c17::2
 ```

 Some StrongSwan Versions use specific insertions.
-In our case they are exactly 8 Backspaces or one tabulator.
+In our case they are exactly 8 Spaces or one tabulator.

 Creating/Modifying the  `/etc/ipsec.secrets` file with the correct values:

 ```
  203.0.113.40 192.0.2.10 : PSK "SuperGeheimesPasswortFuerIp4Tunnel"
  2001:db8:c17::2 2001:db8:61:20e1::2 : PSK "SuperGeheimesPasswortFuerIp6Tunnel"